Bantam Presidency: Background

+Presidency

 Upon successful negotiations with the Mughal Emperor Jahangir, the East India Company was permitted to conduct trade in India unmolested and opened factories at Masulipatnam (in 1610) and Surat (in 1612).
 But Bantam remained their principal possession though it was being rapidly eclipsed in importance by Surat whose position was further boosted by the English victory over the Portuguese at the Battle of Swally (1612 & 1614).
 Then in 1617, the position of Bantam was further enhanced when its Governor was designated President and given control of all English factories in South-East Asia and India, including Masulipatnam and Surat.
 Two years later, in 1619, the English signed a "Treaty of Defence" with the Dutch by which they agreed not to attack each other.

 However, shortly after the conclusion of peace, hostilities again resumed and the then President of Bantam, Towerson was captured by the Dutch in February 1623 and executed.
 This was followed by a wholesale attack on all English settlements in South-East Asia.
 By 1624, the English were forced to vacate the East Indies, Malay peninsula and Siam.
 The Bantam factory was revived in 1629 but made subordinate to Surat.
 Bantam functioned as an agency subordinate to Surat till 1634-35 when the Presidency was restored.

 In 1628, the English factors at Masulipatnam were forced to move to the factory of Armagaon which they had established in 1625-26 due to increased hostility of the Sultan of Golconda.
 The agency of Masulipatnam was restored in 1632, but the factory of Armagaon fell into decline due to bad climate.
 Forced to look for a better place to settle, factor Francis Day of Masulipatnam landed at the town of Madraspatnam in further south in the year 1639 and concluded an agreement with the Raja of Chandragiri to set up a factory.
 The following year, the Armagaon factory was moved to Madraspatnam and an agency was set up with Andrew Cogan as Agent.
 The Fort St. George was constructed in 1644.